 - Bible with Old and New Testaments;

 - Laptop and Projector, if available (if not available, print out the lesson as pdf)

 - Internet access, if available

-- OCMC video on the Jones family
+- OCMC video on the Jones family\

 - Pencil and paper

-- Coinboxes and letter for parent
+- Coinboxes and letter for parents

-- Google Maps of the South Pacific or Google Earth link.
-See Additional Resources.
+- Google Maps and Google Earth link for South Pacific.
+See Additional Resources for links and address of the Tonga mission..

-For digital resources of this lesson visit: www.ocmc.org/resources/educational-materials
+\For digital resources of this lesson visit: www.ocmc.org/resources/educational-materials